 In the following weeks, the military government's powers expanded rapidly.
-Congress was suspended and the governor issued decrees, known as executive orders, regulating many areas of Dominican life.
-While Dominican courts were not interfered with at first, violations of executive orders were tried before Marine provost courts.
-A total of 821 such orders were issued during the occupation, covering everything from regulating the sale of lottery tickets to prohibiting insults against "the Government of the United States of America or any officer thereof, or the Military Government of Santo Domingo or any officer thereof."
+Congress was suspended and the governor issued decrees, known as executive orders, regulating many areas of Dominican life.64 While Dominican courts were not interfered with at first, violations of executive orders were tried before Marine provost courts.
+A total of 821 such orders were issued during the occupation, covering everything from regulating the sale of lottery tickets to prohibiting insults against "the Government of the United States of America or any officer thereof, or the Military Government of Santo Domingo or any officer thereof."65 works.66 Efforts also began to create a constabulary, trained and commanded by Marines.

-By mid-December, Knapp was informing Washington that it was "much too early to think of permitting elections," asking instead for aid in road building and other programs of public works.
-Efforts also began to create a constabulary, trained and commanded by Marines.
 Before the year 1917 was far advanced, it became obvious that the military government was planning to continue for an indefinite period and had no intention of turning over any power to Dominicans after a year of operation.
 Captain Knapp was blunt about this, declaring that it would be "many years" before the Dominicans were "fit for democracy," and adding that until then it would be dangerous to place a Dominican in command of the constabulary, or indeed in any major position in that force.67 With both the State and Navy Departments increasingly preoccupied with the coming war with Germany, no serious objections were raised to such views.